indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 For example, if QA is available to test your work starting from, say, tomorrow, you're not going to wait for them to finish.
 Instead, you're going to work on something else.
 However, if any issues are found, you're going to have to multitask between old and new work.
-Fast feedback, on the other hand, prevents the start of new work and gets us closer to [a single-piece flow](https://dzone.com/articles/pattern-of-the-month-single-piece-flow "Pattern of the Month: Single Piece Flow").
+Fast feedback, on the other hand, prevents the start of new work and gets us closer to [the single-piece flow](https://dzone.com/articles/pattern-of-the-month-single-piece-flow "Pattern of the Month: Single Piece Flow").

 ### 2.2 Push Quality Closer To The Source